- How to Write a Persuasive Essay to Make It Sound Convincing

 In your starting paragraph, introduce the topic and provide meaningful background information.
 State your argument in the thesis statement that comes at the end of the introductory paragraph.
 Students are encouraged to start it with a hook to grab the reader's attention.
-An excellent hook can be a:
+An excellent hook for essay can be a:

 - Interesting fact

 - Provocative question

 Perhaps, the best ways to attract the reader to your essay are fascinating facts, figures, contradictions, etc. If you use rhetorical questions, there is no need to provide the answer in your text.
 Although, remember to answer other essay questions in the concluding paragraph.

 Pay special attention to the thesis statement.
 It is an essential part of every paper as it is a single sentence that expresses the whole paper's idea.
 Come up with the thesis statement before composing the introduction for your persuasive essay.
 How to formulate a thesis for a persuasive essay?
 Choose a strong argument that defends only one of the existing positions.
 Make sure that the thesis statement is paper-specific and expresses your opinion regarding the discussed issue.